 But if you don't and you're still marketing like you did five years ago, well then there's a pretty good chance that your data center is now completely invisible to a large cross-section of your best potential clients.

-In this post, excerpted from the eBook "Inbound Marketing for Colocation Data Centers," you'll learn some important tips for filling up your data center space.
+In this post, you'll learn some important tips for filling up your data center space.

 Marketing Must Be Measurable